-Step 2: Sort your seed packets by best planting dates – Take all of the seed packets you plan to start indoors and sort them by the recommended sowing date shown on the packet.
-Generally, it will be something like “4 to 6 weeks before average last frost”, or 6 to 8 weeks…” etc. But wait, what if your seed packets don’t have any recommended planting dates on them?
+Step 2: Sort your seed packets by best planting dates – Take all of the seed packets you plan to start indoors and sort them by the recommended seed starting dates shown on the packet.
+Generally, it will be something like “4 to 6 weeks before average last frost”, or “6 to 8 weeks…” etc. But wait, what if your seed packets don’t have any recommended planting dates on them?

-Keep track of when you started each type of seed indoors, and how well each of them did.
-Then, next year you can make adjustments.
-Any seedlings that became too large before you were able to move them outside should be started a week or two later next year.
-Any seedlings that were too small to transplant into the garden should be started a couple weeks earlier next year.
+This will give you a good start on your custom seed planting schedule.
+Then next year you can make adjustments.
+Any seedlings that became too large before you were able to move them outside should be started indoors a week or two later next year.
+On the other hand, seedlings that were too small to transplant into the garden should be started a couple weeks earlier next year.

 More Information About Growing Seeds: